Simple Java Mail Features

 'delivery receipt' and 'read receipt', which is configured

-through the headers Return-Receipt-To
+through the headers Return-Receipt-To and Disposition-Notification-To respectively.

 You can explicitly define the email address to return the receipts to or else Simple Java Mail will default to the replyTo address if available or else the fromAddress.

-If you simply enabled Return-Receipt-To
+If you simply enabled Return-Receipt-To or Disposition-Notification-To without providing

 an address, it will default to the first Reply-To recipient if provided or From recipient otherwise.